 Notter: “I keep some of the past testimony in a folder that has the Eiffel Tower on the cover.
 It serves as a reminder of the crowds that took to the streets to protest the carbon tax that was imposed on the people of France.”

 Objection: France has had a carbon price on fossil fuels for over a decade, and there are no objections to that.
-The people of France understand the need to address climate pollution and they understand carbon pricing is the most cost-effective approach.
+The people of France understand the need to address climate pollution from fossil fuels and they understand carbon pricing is the most cost-effective approach.
 The yellow vest protest was in reaction to President Macron’s introduction of a new gasoline tax whose revenue would have been used to pay down government debt.
 That policy was regressive and would have harmed low-income families.
-A gasoline tax is a poor choice for government revenue generation.
+A gasoline tax is a poor choice both for government revenue generation or as a climate policy.

 Correction: Objections to a poorly conceived gasoline tax do not indicate rejection of putting a price on climate pollution from fossil fuels in France - it already has one.